breuner/elbencho/docs/usage/help-all.md

                           (never)", "--s3nocompress".
   --s3ignoreerrors        Ignore any S3 upload/download errors.
 Useful for
                           stress-testing.
+  --s3insecure            Don't verify the TLS certificate of https S3
+                          endpoints.
+Needed for endpoints using self-signed or otherwise untrusted certificates and for endpoints
+                          addressed by IP address instead of the certificate hostname.
   --s3key arg             S3 access key.
 (This can also be set via the
                           AWS_ACCESS_KEY_ID env variable.)
   --s3listobj arg         List objects.
 The given number is the maximum number